-In cases where the board temperature, T{A} , is known, the thermal resistance parameter, θ{JA} , can be used to estimate the junction temperature rise.
-T{J} is calculated from T{A} and P{D} using the formula
+In cases where the board temperature T_A is known, the thermal resistance parameter, θ{JA} , can be used to estimate the junction temperature rise.
+T_J is calculated from T_A and P_D using the formula

-$$T_I = T_A + (P_D \times \theta{IA}) \tag{14}$$
+$$T_J = T_A + (P_D \times \theta{\rm JA}) \tag{14}$$

-The typical θ{JA} value for the 24-lead, 4 mm × 4 mm LFCSP is 35°C/W (see Table 6).
-A very important factor to consider is that θ{JA} is based on a 4-layer, 4 in × 3 in, 2.5 oz copper, as per JEDEC standard, and real applications may use different sizes and layers.
-To remove heat from the device, it is important to maximize the use of copper.
+The typical θ{JA} value for the 24-lead, 4 mm × 4 mm LFCSP is 35°C/W (see Table 7).
+A very important factor to consider is that θ{JA} is based on 4-layer, 4 in × 3 in, 2.5 oz copper, as per JEDEC standard, and real applications may use different sizes and layers.
+It is important to maximize the copper used to remove the heat from the device.
 Copper exposed to air dissipates heat better than copper used in the inner layers.
-Connect the exposed pad to the ground plane with several vias.
+The exposed pad should be connected to the ground plane with several vias.

-If the case temperature can be measured, the junction temperature is calculated by where T_C is the case temperature and θ{JC} is the junction-to-case thermal resistance provided in Table 6.
+If the case temperature can be measured, the junction temperature is calculated by where T_C is the case temperature and θ{JC} is the junction-to-case thermal resistance provided in Table 7.

-$$T_I = T_C + (P_D \times \theta{IC}) \tag{15}$$
+$$T_J = T_C + (P_D \times \theta{JC}) \tag{15}$$

-When designing an application for a particular ambient temperature range, calculate the expected ADP5024 power dissipation (P_D) due to the losses of all channels by using Equation 8 to Equation 13.
+When designing an application for a particular ambient temperature range, calculate the expected ADP5023 power dissipation (P_D) due to the losses of all channels by using Equation 8 to Equation 13.
 From this power calculation, the junction temperature, T_J , can be estimated using Equation 14.

-The reliable operation of the converter and the LDO regulator can be achieved only if the estimated die junction temperature of the ADP5024 (see Equation 14) is less than 125°C. Reliability and mean time between failures (MTBF) is highly affected by increasing the junction temperature.
-Additional information about product reliability can be found from the ADI Reliability Handbook, which is available at the following URL: www.analog.com/reliability_handbook.
+The reliable operation of the converter and the two LDO regulators can be achieved only if the estimated die junction temperature of the ADP5023 (Equation 14) is less than 125°C. Reliability and mean time between failures (MTBF) is highly affected by increasing the junction temperature.
+Additional information about product reliability can be found from the ADI Reliability Handbook, which can be found at www.analog.com/reliability_handbook.